+All motor vehicles must be titled and registered.
+Florida Statute 319.40 authorizes the DHSMV to issue an electronic certificate of title in lieu of a paper title.
 An electronic title may be converted to a paper title at the owner’s request.
 The DHSMV will mail the paper title from Tallahassee to the owner approximately two weeks after it is ordered.
-Additionally, the owner may opt for an expedited paper title for an additional fee at a service center.
+The owner may opt for an expedited paper title for an additional fee at a service center.

 The seller(s) must complete the “Transfer of Title by Seller” section in full on the certificate of title.
 This includes: the purchaser’s name, selling price, date of sale, and odometer reading with date read (when applicable).
 The seller(s) and purchaser(s) must then sign and print their name.
 Their signatures are not required to be notarized in this section, even if there is a labeled place.